 Rodrigo says that the escape room market is blooming in Brazil. – they have two venues in Sao Paulo and are about to open a third one in Curitiba, in the South of the country.
 In his opinion, having competitors is not a problem, as it improves the market.
 He also works in the design of the rooms and says inspiration can come from anywhere.
 The idea for the Inverse of the Universe came to him when Rodrigo visited one of the upside down houses in Germany during a break from an escape room industry conference.
 You just need to pay attention to the elements around you – like in a escape room.

 Out of the Room

 Service: Rodrigo was friendly and had no trouble speaking with our team members in Portuguese and English.
 Puzzle Room has a waiting area with lockers and some puzzles to warm up your brain.

 Bookings were easier for foreigners in Puzzle Room than in other Brazilian venues, as you can choose to pay at the venue and not go through the hassle of using a credit card (which, in Brazil, may require the equivalent of a National ID number).

 If you manage to escape the room, you go literally to the Wall of Fame: you write your name and time on the wall!
-As we escaped Upside Down Room, we wrote on the ceiling!
+As we escaped Inverse of the Universe, we wrote on the ceiling!

 Communication: Hints are unlimited, given through a walkie-talkie radio provided to players.